 Inversion therapy has been around for many years, so there has been some scientific study on the benefits of using an inversion table.
 Research has shown that chronic back pain can be relieved by using inversion therapy.
 The reason back pain is relieved is because of spinal traction.
 This is the scientific term for the stretching of the spine and the muscles and tissues surrounding it.
 Inversion is the best way to stretch the spine fully without causing other pain in the body.
 The causes of back pain can be from sciatica or lumbar disc protrusion.
 However, in each case, pain was relieved through consistent use of inversion therapy along with other physical therapies.
 In fact, back surgery was avoided with the use of inversion therapy!

-Step-by-Step Guide For Using Your Inversion Table and Beginning to Stretch
+Step-by-Step Guide For Using Your Inversion Platform and Beginning to Stretch

 One of the most frequently asked questions we get here, at BestHealthGear, about inversion therapy is, ‘Does it work?’
 Let’s explore the process of inversion, and some stretches, to contextualize the benefits.
 Here’s how you’re supposed to use the best inversion table.